 Our moral codes, such as they are, are always incomplete.
-There is no mental code, no combination of belief or rationality, can save us from all of our own extremism.
-But the minimization of evidence-free belief is a major move in the right direction.
-So also is the growth of adaptive intelligence, whether human or machine-based.
+There is no mental code, no combination of belief or rationality, can save us from all of our own extremisms.
+But the minimization of evidence-free belief as a guide to our thinking and behavior is a major move in the right direction.
+So also is the growth of adaptive intelligence, whether it is human or machine-based.

 Mark Waser of the Digital Wisdom Institute speculates that social values like cooperation (interdependence) and diversity (information-growth, individuation) have so much instrumental value in communities that we can expect any sufficiently intelligent machine, when it wakes up, will recognize their (developmental) optimality.
 They would strive to treat humans in the manner they would like to be treated themselves, a kind of Golden Rule.
 There are also many Meta-Golden Rules or moral algorithms that all adaptive cultures follow, ways to incentivize positive sum social interactions, and adaptive ways to deal with free riders and negative sum actions and actors.